This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-The member functions will be implemented in subsequent sections.
-First, let’s consider what is stored in the Type type.
+The member functions will be implemented step by step in later sections.
+Next, let’s consider what is stored inside this Type type.

 Meta Information